GoogleContainerTools/skaffold/docs/content/en/docs/environment/templating.md

 * `deploy.helm.releases.setValueTemplates` (see [Deploying with helm]({{< relref "/docs/pipeline-stages/deployers#deploying-with-helm)" >}})
 * `deploy.helm.releases.name` (see [Deploying with helm]({{< relref "/docs/pipeline-stages/deployers#deploying-with-helm)" >}})

-_Please note, this list is not exhaustive_
+_Please note, this list is not exhaustive._

 List of variables that are available for templating: